Prerequisites

 Usage

-Tell your coding agent (Cursor, Claude Code, etc.):Multi-Device Parallel Testing
+Tell your coding agent (Cursor, Claude Code, etc.):Physical Device Local Testing

 Run the same flow across multiple devices at the same time — different screen sizes, OS versions, or just faster coverage.How it works